 Building an online education business with this model requires the learners to pay for the course/lecture they want.
 They get lifetime access to that content after paying once.
 Udemy is a successful example of a pay-per-course model.

 The freemium model is the best option for a new e-learning website.
-It involves a practice where you offer courses and lectures for free but require payment for the certification.
+It involves a practice where you offer courses and lectures for free but requires payment for the certification.

 Online Advertisements Model